HardCoreCodin/SlimEngine/README.md

 SlimEngine extends SlimApp and so inherits all it's features<br>
 Additional features include facilities for interactive 3D applications:<br>
-* A scene with cameras, textures, meshes and parametric curves<br>
+* A scene with cameras, meshes and parametric curves<br>
 * Scene selection and interactive transformations (moving, rotating and scaling)<br>
 * 3D Viewport with a HUD and rich mouse/keyboard navigation<br>
 * 3D Line drawing for wireframe rendering (optionally multi-sampled for very clean lines)<br>